 1 Goal Name Improve current housing stock Goal Description Richmond has an older housing stock, much of it more than 50 years old.
 Maintaining housing in good condition can sometimes be problematic, particularly for the elderly.
 The City assists with repair of major structural elements, such as roofs and plumbing, to keep housing livable.
-2 Goal Name De-concentrate public housing De-concentrate public housing Goal Description Public housing is a critically important part of Richmond's housing market.
+2 Goal Name De-concentrate public housing Goal Description Public housing is a critically important part of Richmond's housing market.
 However, its concentration in limited areas of the City reduces economic opportunities available to residents and places a heavy burden on the services and facilities that support it.
 The City and the Richmond Redevelopment and Housing Authority (RRHA) seek to more fully integrate public housing into the larger community while simultaneously upgrading and modernizing the housing stock.
 3 Goal Name Reduce neighborhood blight Goal Description There are a significant number of vacant and boarded buildings in the City.
 Many of these buildings are blighting that influence on adjacent properties.
 The City is aggressively pursuing options to encourage action on these properties, preferably reinvestment to maintain the neighborhood fabric and housing choices.
 4 Goal Name Business development and job creation Goal Description The City provides tools and incentives to encourage business growth and new business formation.
 Incentives include market analysis, facade improvements, rehabilitation loans, and access to business capital.
 Growing businesses and job creation are key elements of the City's anti-poverty strategy.
 5 Goal Name Increase homeownership Goal Description The City seeks to have a balance of affordable rental and homeownership opportunities within its neighborhoods.
 It encourages mixed-income neighborhoods as a means to provide opportunities for all and reduce economic isolation of any of its residents.
 A full range of residential options is believed to be key to sustaining attractive and viable neighborhoods.
 6 Goal Name Fair housing Goal Description Richmond has revised its latest Analysis of Impediments to Fair Housing in accordance with the City's Voluntary Agreement with HUD.
 This document will be used to determine and address the fair housing impediments in the City of Richmond.

 7 Goal Name Assist Special Needs population Goal Description The City will provide supportive services for the homeless, persons living with HIV/AIDS, and Special Needs populations.
 These services include case management, counseling, financial assistance with housing, shelters, transitional housing, rapid re-housing, and permanent supportive housing.
-8 Goal Name Add to affordable rental housing stock Goal Description Data supports the need for quality affordable rental housing in the City.
-The City will strongly encourage the rehabilitation and maintenance of its existing rental stock.
+The City will use COVID-19 funding to address the needs of homeless and persons impacted by Covid-19 by providing job training, case management, covid testing, providing emergency shelter housing, non congregate shelter, permanent housing assistance, Health services, legal services to avoid eviction and foreclosure.
+Provide STRMU and non congregate housing for persons with HIV.
+8 Goal Name Add to affordable rental housing stock Goal Data supports the need for quality affordable rental housing in the City.
+The City will strongly encourage the rehabilitation Description and maintenance of its existing rental stock.
 In addition, it will support the addition of new rental housing, particularly which can serve households in the 0-50% of MFI range.